jobzz-kj/Project_Friday/README.md

 next I am setting up a route folder for setting up the routes: the routes has been splitted up into two folders in which the reason I will tell shortly
 So create a folder routes then create 2 files routes.js and gigs.route.js

+Now We are going to the final step which is configuring the index file